 A class of chemicals, called isocyanates, comprise one of the most common causes of occupational asthma.
 These organic compounds are used to manufacture paints, varnishes, adhesives, foams, fibers, and coatings.
 The use of isocyanates is increasing, particularly in autobody repair and the manufacture of building insulation.

 What are the Symptoms of Occupational Asthma?

 Symptoms of occupational asthma may surface at any time during or after work.
 Sometimes symptoms occur with out any clear pattern.
 People who never had asthma before may develop occupational asthma during adulthood.
 Workers who already have asthma may discover that their symptoms became worse due to conditions at work.
 Although symptoms vary, the underlying problem is that airways become inflamed and produce excess mucus due to external irritants in the air.
 Outward symptoms of occupational asthma include the following:

 - Eye irritation

-- Nasal congestion
+- Nasal congestion and runny nose

 - Rapid breathing